 There is a friend who sticks closer than a brother. – Proverbs 18:24

-This watercolor is titled Petit chien extraterrestre.
-It is painted on a piece of scrap paper and dated March 2020.
+Petit chien extraterrestre is painted on a piece of scrap paper and dated March 2020.
 The inspiration for this piece, however, comes from wax candle splatters I had noticed on the table of the balcony of my Québec City apartment the summer before.
 The 14th of August, to be exact.

 It was the morning after my annual souper de filles which had lingered late into the night.
 I had gone out onto the balcony to have my coffee when I noticed the little alien and his dog in the wax splatters.
 As I mentioned in my previous post, Art is a fortune teller (5 February), I’d been seeing these kinds of things my whole life without giving them much thought.
 This alien and his dog, however, were different.
 “Come play with us,” they seemed to be saying, “Come be our friend!”